stormchaserroleplaying/stormchaserRPG/Adventuring/BetweenAdventures/DowntimeActivities/index.md

 For every 5 points by which the check exceed the item’s DC, the crafting time is halved.
 A crafting time can be halved in this way more than twice.

 ## Practicing a Profession
-You can work between adventures, allowing you to maintain a modest lifestyle without having to pay 10 gp per week (see chapter 5 for more information on lifestyle expenses).
+You can work between adventures, allowing you to maintain a modest lifestyle without having to pay 10 gp per week (see [here](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Expenses/LifestyleExpenses/) for more information on lifestyle expenses).
 This benefit lasts as long you continue to practice your profession.

 If you are a member of an organization that can provide gainful employment, such as a temple or a thieves' guild, you earn enough to support a comfortable lifestyle instead.